JohnathanPi/Visual-ML/README.md

     where a centroid has no point that is closest to it thus leading it to remain empty, the initial centroids are random points in the data, instead of the means of the initial random clusters.
-When an empty set occures, the algorithm stops and the user is shown a message asking them to pick a more suitable K. The script returns the coordinates of each cluster-mean and the points that belong to each cluster, so that they can all recieve different colors when they are shown to the user.
+When an empty set occures, the algorithm stops and the user is shown a message asking them to pick a more suitable K or retry.
+The script returns the coordinates of each cluster-mean and the points that belong to each cluster, so that they can all be colored differently when they are shown to the user.
   * ### Decision Tree:
     By far the hardest model to implement and decision boundary to draw (detailed explanation in the challenges section), the decision tree is implemented using